riOSProgramming/FAQ/README.md

 ### What apps are good for UI design?

 Most vector/image editors will work well.
-[Sketch](https://bohemiancoding.com/sketch/), [Photoshop](http://www.photoshop.com), [Pixelmator](http://pixelmator.com) and [Opacity](http://likethought.com/opacity/) are all great options on OS X. You may also like to try Facebook's [Origami](https://facebook.github.io/origami/) for interaction design.
+[Sketch](https://bohemiancoding.com/sketch/), [Photoshop](http://www.photoshop.com), [Pixelmator](http://pixelmator.com) and [Opacity](http://likethought.com/opacity/) are all great options on macOS.
+You may also like to try Facebook's [Origami](https://facebook.github.io/origami/) for interaction design.
 You can also try out Apple's Keynote for prototyping (watch ["Fake it till you make it"](https://developer.apple.com/videos/play/wwdc2014/223/) video on how to do that).

 ### Any good design guides or blogs?